dickyaryag6/NearbyPeople/README.md

 # NearbyPeople

-This script was written in GOLANG, it lets us find nearby people within radius of 50 km with JSON format as input and output
+This script was written in GOLANG, it lets us find nearby people within radius of 50 km with JSON format as input and output.
+Great Circle Distance formula is used to calculate distance between two given coordinates

 customers.json is INPUT

 answer.json is OUTPUT

 This script was inspired by a script in this geeksforgeeks :